UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Website

 It’s not easy to see fund or company data.
-If you want this, your best bet is to set up a watch list and to click on individual investments from there.
-This brings up key financials, news and the latest share price (delayed by 15 minutes).
-You can overlay different stocks and indices on a single chart to make it easier to compare the historical performance of different investments.
-You can also add key events to the chart such as dividend announcements.
+If you want this, your best bet is to set up a watch list and click on individual investments from there.
+This brings up key financials, news, and the latest share price (delayed by 15 minutes).
+You can then overlay different stocks and indices on a single chart to make it easier to compare the historical performance of different investments.
+It is also possible to add key events to the chart such as dividend announcements.

 Feature Fidelity International logoFidelity International